sebastianlujan/vibe-it/README.md

 ## 👥 Team

-Built at [ETHGlobal Paris / Hackathon Name] with love <3
+Built at ETHGlobal Cannes with love <3